 1/3 cup *coconut (My sister, Rita, thought some coconut would be a tasty addition... and it is.)

 Preheat oven to 350°.
 Place oats in a food processor and pulse until it resembles coarse flour.
 Transfer ground oats into a mixing bowl.
 Add flour, flax, wheat germ, sunnies, baking powder, baking soda, cinnamon, and salt and whisk until combined.
 Put beans into food processor and pulse until puréed.
 Add prune purée, maple syrup, honey, egg, and vanilla and pulse until smooth, scraping down sides of bowl.
 Pour bean mixture into oat mixture and stir by hand until almost combined; add chocolate chips, raisins/cranberries, and nuts.
 Stir until just blended.
 Spread the batter into a 9- by 13-inch pan that has been oiled or sprayed with cooking spray.
 (To assure ease of removal, I lined the pan with unbleached parchment paper lightly oiling underneath and on top.
 Oiling the pan before laying the paper down keeps it in place when spreading the batter.)
 Bake for 30-35 minutes until golden around the edges.
-Cool in the pan before cutting into bars.
-(I cut the batch into 15 bars.) *Organic unsweetened coconut with no sulfites or preservatives is a good choice.
+Cool in the pan.
+(I spread strawberry rhubarb preserves on top.)
+Cut into 15 squares or halve the bars to make 30. *Organic unsweetened coconut with no sulfites or preservatives is a good choice.

 Today’s mileage: 0